danielittlewood0/danielittlewood.xyz/README.md

 This is the source code for [my personal site](https://www.danielittlewood.xyz), it is intended first and foremost to be *simple*.
 So, at least at the time of writing, it is intended only for serving static content - no frameworks, no javascript.

-A major advantage of keeping the site simple is *accessibility*, which I think is a core concept of web design.
-I will add more detail about what steps I've taken to make the site accessible later.
+A major advantage of keeping the site simple is accessibility.

 Most commits are tagged as either `[Content]` or `[Development]`, indicating whether they purely change the static content, or the build process.